Changissnz/selfinterest/README.md

 are what is required to prove that the word fits, through the discrimination of application.
-There is an innate imprecision from the preference of word use the "self" has to contend with, and also decisions of quantifying what occurs from the artificial axiom in the degrees of distance, metaphysical in some instances, for the "self" to develop their own truths, of artificial axiom, on top of the constants that do not always require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
+There is an innate imprecision from the preference of word use the "self" has to contend with, and also decisions of quantifying what occurs from the declared artificial axiom, necessarily constructed beforehand, in the degrees of distance, metaphysical in some instances, for the "self" to develop their own truths, of artificial axiom, on top of the constants that do not always require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
 There is no centrality of the word that is not another word in a self-contained construct, what the source of the expressing of Aristotelian logic originally is without application, and this places responsibility onto the "self" for confirmation and belief through their own application.

 # More on philosophies of self-interest #21